capsidjs/capsid/README.md

 And the above prints `processing bar!`.

+When the decorated getter name is in `CamelCase`, then it's replaced by the `kebab-cased` version.
+For example, the expression `@wire get primaryButton` wires to `primary-button` component, not to `primaryButton` component.
+If you need to wire it to `primaryButton` component, then use the one below.

 ## `@wire(className)`

 This is also a getter decorator.
 The difference is that `@wire(className)` specify the wired class component name explicitly (`className`).